TheTechOddBug/lon-mirror/README.md

 tested cross-model path inside the declared setup

 It is not a universality claim.
 It is not another agent.
 It is not a semantic judge.

-It is a completed foundational engineering layer inside MB-X.01.
+It is a bounded, completed, foundational diagnostics lineage inside MB-X.01 / OMNIABASE.

 Current correct state:

-OMNIA       = canonical post-hoc structural measurement engine OMNIAMIND   = upstream analytical extension OMNIA-LIMIT = downstream structural boundary v1.0        = foundationally stabilized
+OMNIABASE   = general multirepresentational framework OMNIA       = canonical Diagnostics / Structural Measurement branch lon-mirror  = historical and operational core of that branch OMNIAMIND   = upstream analytical extension OMNIA-LIMIT = downstream structural boundary v1.0        = foundationally stabilized